nlaratta/indicator-bot/README.md

 ## Strategy ##

-- Sells if MACD crosses below the MACD signal line.
+- Sells if MACD crosses below the MACD signal line and price has risen by .4% since purchase.
 - Buys if MACD crosses above the MACD signal line.
 	- Also buys if price drops by 2% since last sale.